 Consumers are suspicious these guys just use ‘market research’ as a way to sell you stuff, right?
-The industry has got much better at weeding out intrusive behaviours like this, but the public perception of market research still persists.
-We can see this as a valid reason for wanting to be not be called “market researchers”.
+The industry has got much better at weeding out intrusive behaviours like this.
+But the public perception of market research still persists.
+We can see this as a valid reason for wanting to not be called “market researchers”.

 The type of people market research attracts

 However, there’s also the type of people who are attracted into working in consumer insights.